 The Areas Beyond National Jurisdiction (ABNJ, or Common Oceans) Tuna Project is a GEF (Global Environment Facility)-funded, FAO-implemented programme of work designed to encourage and reinforce sustainable tuna fisheries.
 One of the three main components of the project focuses on mitigating bycatch and ameliorating adverse impacts on biodiversity.
 Funding has been allocated to WCPFC and SPC under the ABNJ work programme to support two studies on bycatch mitigation issues facing t-RFMOs.
-The first study will focus on an assessment of marine turtle interaction with longline fisheries.
-The second study, which is still being formulated, will focus on shark mitigation, perhaps on the theme of spatial management.
+The first study will focus on a pan-Pacific assessment of sea turtle interaction with longline fisheries.
+The second study, which is still being formulated, will focus on pan-Pacific shark mitigation, perhaps on the theme of spatial management.